-Phasing-in also means that an increasing share of the pension will be paid from premium pension funds.
+The phasing-in will continue up to 2040-2050, which means an ever increasing share of the pension will be paid from premium pension funds.
 Of current contributions, 13.5 percent goes to premium pension.
 In the absence of excess return, also disbursements will be paid with the same relative proportion.
 Assuming an excess return, the picture changes.
 In the optimistic scenario premium pension accounts for over 30 percent.